 - Gene therapy.
 This new treatment is very promising for children with severe SCD who cannot be helped by stem cell transplantation, including those without a compatible donor.
 Through a clinical trial, a child would have blood cells removed, modified in a laboratory, and returned to the body to re-establish a blood system with healthy red blood cells.
 We will let you know if MSK Kids is conducting such studies and if so, whether your child can participate.

-- a stem cell transplant.
-Also called a bone marrow transplant, this is the only known cure for beta thalassemia.
+Some children with very serious beta thalassemia can be cured with a bone marrow transplant, also called a stem cell transplant.
 Your child first receives chemotherapy to wipe out the diseased blood cells, and then receives healthy stem cells from a healthy matched donor (ideally a sibling) or umbilical cord blood to rebuild the blood system.
-At MSK Kids, we have experience offering cutting-edge stem cell transplants for patients with beta thalassemia, and we’ve completed them with excellent results.
-If your child has beta thalassemia, your care team will connect you with a transplant doctor right away so you can learn the risks and benefits of transplantation and see if it is a treatment option for your child.
+At MSK Kids, we have completed cutting-edge stem cell transplants for patients with beta thalassemia with excellent results.
+If your child has beta thalassemia, your care team will connect you with a transplant doctor right away so you can discuss the risks and benefits.

 MSK Kids cares for children with two other rare hemoglobinopathies: